CrunchyData/postgres-operator/hugo/content/Installation/_index.md

     kubectl get pod --selector=name=postgres-operator

-That pod should show 2 of 2 containers in *running* state.
+That pod should show 3 of 3 containers in *running* state.

-The sample environment script, env.sh, if used creates some bash alias commands that you can use to view the Operator logs.
+The sample environment script, examples/env.sh, if used creates some bash functions that you can use to view the Operator logs.
 This is useful in case you find one of the Operator containers not in a running status.

 Using the pgo CLI, you can verify the versions of the client and server match as follows: